-If you are feeling harassed, document the situation immediately: include dates, time, places, incidents, names of person(s) involved and witnesses.
+If you are feeling harassed, document the situation immediately: include dates, time, places, incidents, names of the person(s) involved and witnesses.

 As stated above, “unwelcome” conduct is an essential requirement of sexual harassment.
 Firmly refuse any offers of dinners, parties, drinks or other forms of socialization which are not work-related.

 If your employer retaliates against you, you may seek the assistance of an NGO or write into the Ministry of Corporate Affairs or the Ministry of Women and Child Development or even directly approach the police where the offence is of a criminal nature such as stalking, molestation, assault or demand for sexual favours.

 What are the steps that a woman should take to ensure that her complaint is taken seriously?